time-sliders/note/java/gc/G1-Garbage-Collector.md

 This section describes some important details of the Garbage-First (G1) garbage collector.

-### Determining Initiating Heap Occupancy
+### Determining Initiating Heap`启动堆` Occupancy

-The *Initiating Heap Occupancy Percent (IHOP)* is the threshold at which an Initial Mark collection is triggered and it is defined as a percentage of the old generation size.
+The *Initiating Heap Occupancy Percent (IHOP)* is the **threshold** at which an **Initial Mark collection** is triggered and it is <u>defined as a percentage of the old generation size.</u>

-G1 by default automatically determines an optimal`最优的` IHOP by observing`观察` how long marking takes and how much memory is typically allocated in the old generation during marking cycles.
+**G1 by default automatically determines an optimal`最优的` IHOP by observing`观察` how long marking takes and how much memory is typically allocated in the old generation during marking cycles**.
 This feature is called *Adaptive IHOP*.
 If this feature is active, then the option `-XX:InitiatingHeapOccupancyPercent` determines the initial value as a percentage of the size of the current old generation as long as there aren't enough observations to make a good prediction of the Initiating Heap Occupancy threshold.
 Turn off this behavior of G1 using the option`-XX:-G1UseAdaptiveIHOP`.
 In this case, the value of `-XX:InitiatingHeapOccupancyPercent` always determines this threshold.

-Internally, Adaptive IHOP tries to set the Initiating Heap Occupancy so that the first mixed garbage collection of the space-reclamation phase starts when the old generation occupancy is at a current maximum old generation size minus the value of `-XX:G1HeapReservePercent` as the extra buffer.
+Internally, *Adaptive IHOP* tries to set the Initiating Heap Occupancy so that the first mixed garbage collection of the space-reclamation phase starts when the old generation occupancy is at a current maximum old generation size minus the value of `-XX:G1HeapReservePercent` as the extra buffer.

 ### Marking